-A mixture of relatively warm and cold water dominates much of the ocean surface, but with notable differences from month to month.
+A mixture of relatively warm and cold water presently dominates much of the global ocean surface, but with notable differences from month to month.
 All such ocean surface temperature changes will be influencing global air temperatures in the months to come.
-Now a cold new La Niña episode is ending in the Pacific Ocean (see p.
+Just now a cold new La Niña episode is playing out in the Pacific Ocean (see p.
 24).
-Relatively warm surface water is found a band in the northern hemisphere, between 30°N and 60°N.
+Relatively warm surface water is mainly found two bands centred around 30°N and 30°S, respectively.

-The significance of any short-term cooling or warming reflected in air temperatures should not be overstated.
+The significance of short-term cooling or warming reflected in air temperatures should never be overstated.
 Whenever Earth experiences cold La Niña or warm El Niño episodes major heat exchanges take place between the Pacific Ocean and the atmosphere above, sooner or later showing up in estimates of the global air temperature.